First Grade spring expedition

 The children will be hiking and bouldering in Colorado National Monument of the U.S. Park Service near Grand Junction.
 Our first stop is the visitor's center, where we are greeted by rangers and enjoy a slide show.
 Then it's off to hunt for fossils (always a favorite) and set up camp.
 After dinner, we have a short sunset hike, campfire, and are soon snuggled in sleeping bags in tents or under the stars.
 On the second day, we are up early for a longer hike -- six miles -- with all kinds of learning activities and an evening with s'mores around the campfire.
 On our last morning, we pack up and check out the Children's Nature Center in Grand Junction.
+Click here to download, print, sign, and return the waiver (required for your child to touch exhibits and animals at the center.)
 We stop for lunch on the way home.
 We return the adventurers to parents in Carbondale, Basalt, and back on campus by the end of the school day.

 - leaving campus: 8:15 am

 - leaving Basalt Town Park: 8:35 am

 - leaving Cowen Center in Carbondale: 8:50 am